-An individual retirement account, or IRA, is a vital way to save for your future, golden years.
+An individual retirement account, or IRA, is a vital way to save for your future.
 An IRA allows account owners to invest in stocks, bonds, and mutual funds.
-While those avenues can create a large nest egg, a self-directed IRA, also known as a SDIRA, has options that go beyond those choices.
+While those avenues can create a large nest egg, a self-directed IRA, also known as a SDIRA, gives investors a range of options that are worth looking into.

-A SDIRA has many benefits, including investment opportunities in real estate, foreign currency, precious metals and more.
+A SDIRA has many benefits, including investment opportunities in real estate, foreign currency and precious metals.
 For many, however, the opportunity to invest in real estate is one of the biggest draws.
 When the decision is made to invest in real estate, you can choose between two options:

 While it is ultimately your choice, most experts agree that establishing an entity is the best way to protect your finances and identity from potential issues and lawsuits.

-As the owner of a SDIRA, there are several type of entities you can create.
-A business trust is one such entity you could choose to create.
-With a business trust, when you invest in a property’s title, you are considered to be investing in the “beneficial interest” of the entity.
+As the owner of a SDIRA, there are several types of entities you can create.
+A business trust is one option.
+With a business trust, when you invest in a property’s title, you are investing in the “beneficial interest” of the entity.
 Often, a SDIRA owner acquires 100% of the beneficial interests of a business trust.
 When this occurs, the SDIRA becomes both the “trustor” and “beneficiary” of the business trust.
-(It is important to remember that the Internal Revenue Services (IRS) has many complex regulations that govern a SDIRA account.
-While you, as the owner, are the account manager.
-Hiring a professional firm, like Royal Legal Solutions can ensure you do not violate any regulations.)

-Establishing your business trust is not as hard as you may believe.
+Establishing your business trust is fairly easy.
 In fact, while state laws and banking institutions may have their own rules, the process can be typically broken down into four steps.

 Unlike many other entity options, you do not have to publicly file when you form a business trust.
 This helps to protect the confidentiality and identity of the owner.
 Therefore, the first step of forming a business trust is to prepare a document known as the “Declaration of Trust”.
 Often referred to as a trust agreement, this document’s establishes the purposes and objectives of the trust itself.
 Making appropriate investments that are for the exclusive benefit of the SDIRA is, of course, the purpose of the business trust.
 The trust agreement will also establish the rights and duties of the beneficiary and trustee.
 Typically, both the beneficiary and trustee will be given broad powers.
 Because the SDIRA itself is the beneficiary, the trustee will be granted independent authority to make investment and management decisions.
 Doing so means that, if you want to make an investment, you do not need the approval of your custodian to do so.
 (This is particularly important because your custodian is prohibited by the IRS from making financial decisions regarding your SDIRA.)